Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

 Ninove et al. \cite{Ninove2016} have previously estimated dependence scales using Argo data.
 They estimate the range parameters (which are often called ``decorrelation scales'' by oceanographers) by dividing the global ocean into large disjoint boxes and then use a weighted least-squares variogram fit to data within each box.
-They only consider spatial dependence and do not provide estimates of temporal ranges.
+They only consider spatial dependence and do not provide estimates of the temporal scales.
 In comparison, our moving-window approach includes the temporal dimension and provides information about the dependence structure at much finer horizontal resolution.
 It is also well-established in the spatial statistics literature that MLE fits should be preferred over variogram fits \cite{Stein1999}.
-Nevertheless, many of our conclusions qualitatively agree with those of Ninove et al. They also find longer ranges near the surface, elongation in the tropics, zonal anisotropy and shorter ranges in the Indian and Atlantic Oceans.
-However, we do not find evidence for the strong increase in spatial ranges below 700~m that Ninove et al. observe.
-Instead, our spatial ranges are almost always shorter at 1500~db than at 300~db.
-We suspect that the effect seen by Ninove et al. is an artifact caused by the pre-Argo mean field they use.
-This mean field is likely to be poorly constrained at depth, where little data was available before Argo, and any residual mean effect would show up as increased spatial dependence in the empirical variograms.
+Nevertheless, many of our conclusions qualitatively agree with those of Ninove et al. They also find longer ranges near the surface, zonal elongation in the tropics, strong anisotropy and shorter ranges in the Indian and Atlantic Oceans.
+However, we do not find evidence for the large increase in spatial ranges below 700~m that Ninove et al. observe.
+Instead, our spatial ranges are almost always shorter at 1500~dbar than at 300~dbar.
+We suspect that the effect seen by Ninove et al. is an artifact caused by the pre-Argo mean field that they use.
+This mean field is likely to be poorly constrained at depth, where little data was available before Argo, and any unmodeled nonstationary mean effects would then show up as increased spatial dependence in the empirical~variograms.